evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 text_evals_report
 ```

 Here is an example result.
-You can see that 10 responses out of 100 indeed related to the topic of compensation as defined by this word list.
+You can see that 10 responses out of 100 relate to the topic of compensation as defined by this word list.
 "Details" show occurrences in time.

 ![](../.gitbook/assets/cloud/llm_mentions_salary-min.png) NEW IMAGE TO BE ADDED

 Such pattern evals are fast and cheap to compute at scale.
-You can try other descriptors like `Contains(items=[])` (for non-vocabulary words like competitor names or longer expressions), `BeginsWith(prefix="")` (for specific starting sequence), custom `RegEx(reg_exp=r"")`, etc.
+Try other descriptors like `Contains(items=[])` (for non-vocabulary words like competitor names or longer expressions), `BeginsWith(prefix="")` (for specific starting sequence), custom `RegEx(reg_exp=r"")`, etc.

 ## Model-based scoring

+You can use pre-trained machine learning models to score your texts.
+Evidently has:

 You can use pre-trained machine learning model to score your texts.
 Evidently has:
-* In-built model-based descriptors like `Sentiment`.
+* Built-in model-based descriptors like `Sentiment`.
 * Wrappers to call external models published on HuggingFace.

 Let's start with a **Sentiment** check.
-This will return a sentiment score from -1 (very negative) to 1 (very positive).
+This returns a sentiment score from -1 (very negative) to 1 (very positive).

 ```python
 text_evals_report = Report(metrics=[